NotTheDr01ds/nushell.github.io/book/style_guide.md

 #### Commands

-Kebab-case _IS RECOMMENDED_ for command names with multiple-words.
+- Kebab-case _IS RECOMMENDED_ for command and subcommand names with multiple words.

 ::: details Example